hadfieldnz/hsmfile/docs/index.md

 volume as described below.
 During initialisation, the dictionary is created with one entry, pointing to the user's home directory.
 However at the end of the initialisation process, the module attempts to read and execute Python code from a configuration file, ~/.hsmfilerc.py.
-This provides an opportunity for defining further volumes
+This provides an opportunity for defining further volumes.

+## TODO

+The present user customization mechanism is insecure, as it involves executing arbitrary Python code.
+It will shortly be changed to one that reads volume definitions from a configuration file using the configparser module. therefore unsafe